-When he was age 19, on Aug.
-7, 1864, he was united in holy wedlock with 24-year-old Mary Adaline Rhodes (1840-1911), who was five years older, and the daughter of Israel and Susanna (Nicola) Rhodes.
+Having returned home, when he was age 19, on Aug.
+7, 1864, Jerome was united in holy wedlock with 24-year-old Mary Adaline Rhodes (1840-1911), who was five years older, and the daughter of Israel and Susanna (Nicola) Rhodes.
 Jacob R. McMillan officiated at the nuptials, held in Lower Turkeyfoot Township.

 In 1870, census records show the Jenningses boarding under the roof of Mary's 56-year-old father.
 Three years later, they relocated to Ursina, and Jerome began the trade of shoemaking.
 He was profiled in a paragraph in the History of Bedford, Somerset and Fulton Counties, Pennsylvania, which said that "He at first worked for Davis & Coder, and in 1875 bought out the firm....
 He has held various borough offices, including those of councilman, school director and burgess."
 When Mary Adaline's father died circa 1875, Jerome was named administrator of the deceased's estate.

-By 1907, Jerome was considered an invalid, and in August 1907 he and Mary gave depositions in the case of his sister Sarah (Jennings) Bookman who was attempting to obtain a Civil War pension.
+By 1907, Jerome was considered an invalid, and in August 1907 he and Mary gave depositions in the case of his widowed sister Sarah (Jennings) Bookman who was attempting to obtain a Civil War pension.
 In her testimony, Mary recalled having attended the Bookman wedding many years before.

-At the age of 70, suffering from chronic kidney disease and heart valve insufficiency, Mary died on March 18, 1911.
+Sadly, at the age of 70, suffering from chronic kidney disease and heart valve insufficiency, Mary died on March 18, 1911.
 She was interred in the Ream Cemetery, with her husband filling out and signing the death certificate.

 Burdened with hardening of the arteries, he passed away there at the age of 79 on Feb.
 21, 1923.
 His remains were shipped back to Ursina for burial beside his wife in Ream Cemetery, the ancient family burying ground.
 Later that year, when a reunion was held of his former mates with the 85th Pennsylvania Infantry, his name was included on a list of members who had died in the past year, prepared by Grand Army of the Republic post secretary John B. Bell, and published in the Canonsburg (PA) Daily Notes.